 The ACL is the ligament that connects the thigh bone and the shin bone at the knee, and ACL tears are among the most common knee injuries for athletes who are active in sports like soccer, football, basketball, skiing or tennis.
-Females are particularly prone to these injuries.
-In fact, young female athletes are up to eight times more likely to sustain ACL tears compared to male athletes.
+Women are particularly prone to these injuries.
+In fact, young female athletes are up to 8 times more likely to sustain ACL tears compared to male athletes.

 "The exercises train the nerves and muscles to react and work together for best performance," Dr. Matzkin says.

+For female athletes at higher risk for ACL injuries, the training strengthens the muscles around the knee and hip so the hip flexors, abductors and quadriceps can work well together.
 "It's really working on strength and awareness, so athletes have good balance, form and technique," Dr. Matzkin says.
 "In fact, maintaining excellent strength of the hip flexors, abductors and quads is one of the only things we can control to help prevent knee injuries.”

 Neuromuscular training protects against ACL injuries when performed early and often.
 Because ACL injuries peak during the middle teenage years, many experts recommend that female athletes begin practicing neuromuscular exercises in their early teens.
 This can lay the foundation for stronger proximal muscles before they're most vulnerable to injury.